 Understanding the Importance of Personal Credit Scores

-Good credit scores.
-You’ve probably heard this term more times than you can count, and for good reason.
+Good credit scores: you’ve probably heard this term more times than you can count, and for good reason.
 Personal credit scores are a key indicator of overall financial health and directly impact many areas of a person’s life.

 Why is having good personal credit important?